adriantoine/ava-enzyme-demo/README.md

-# enzyme-example-mocha
+# ava-enzyme-demo
-Example project with React + Enzyme + Mocha
+Example project with React + Enzyme + Ava

+## Install and try

+- Clone this repository
+- Run `npm it`
+- Enjoy